Orang-Studio/InstaDownload/README.md

 # InstaDownload

 **InstaDownload** is an Android app for downloading Instagram videos directly to your phone.
-Originally built with a server backend, it’s now fully self-contained using [Chaquopy](https://chaquo.com/chaquopy/) to run [Instaloader](https://instaloader.github.io/) (a Python library) inside the APK.
+Originally built with a server backend, it’s now fully self-contained

 ---

 ## Features
 -  Paste an Instagram post URL and download the video directly.
 -  Everything runs locally on your device.
--  Integrated Python (via Chaquopy) with Instaloader 4.13.2.
 -  Videos are saved to your device storage.

 ---